samuellihn/obsidian-freeview/docs/Linear Difference Equation.md

-A difference equation is a discrete time series that produces vectors A difference equation is a discrete time series that produces vectors A difference equation is a discrete time series that produces vectors A difference equation is a discrete time series that produces vectors $$
+A difference equation is a discrete time series that produces vectors A difference equation is a discrete time series that produces vectors A difference equation is a discrete time series that produces vectors A difference equation is a discrete time series that produces vectors A difference equation is a discrete time series that produces vectors A difference equation is a discrete time series that produces vectors A difference equation is a discrete time series that produces vectors $$

 Such that $x_1 = Ax_0$, and $x_2 = Ax_1$, and so on